Introduction of 10 Days Kailash Mansarovar Yatra 2026 from Kathmandu I Book Now

 LodgeDay 08 Trek near Darchen and drive to Saga via Maium-La

-Last and final day walk of the circuit or Kora, the morning starts with a gradual walk of few hours.
-The trail follows the Karnali River downstream, it flows through the Western zone of Nepal.
-Slowly the walk ends, on reaching a narrow valley and the gorge.
+Slowly, the walk ends on reaching a narrow valley and the gorge.
 To enter a dramatic exit on the river valley just before Darchen town.

-Finally, the walk completes reaching towards, where our transport is parked, and getting on board.
-Then leaving the holy Mt.
+Then, leaving the holy Mt.
 Kailash area, the drive heads east, and a long overland journey to reach Saga to stay overnight.

 Activity